 - Direct Method: Summary of Cash Register Receipts and payments to each head of the account of operating activities.
 Here simple show the items instead of adjusting items from accrual basis to cash basis.

-- Indirect Method: In this need, some changes and adjustment are presented, start from net profit and then adjust the non-cash items.
+- Indirect Method: In this need, some changes and adjustment are presented, starting from net profit and then adjust the non-cash items.

 Classification of Statement of Cash Flow:

-Cash flow statement extracted the amount of net income in a period is usually different than the amount of increase in cash in the same period.
-Cash flow statement discloses the additional information related to the significant non cash investing and financing activities and also show a record of cash paid for interest and taxes.
+The cash flow statement extracted the amount of net income in a period is usually different than the amount of increase in cash in the same period.
+The cash flow statement discloses the additional information related to the significant non-cash investing and financing activities and also show a record of cash paid for interest and taxes.
 The circulation of cash within the business is determined through various below activities.

 - Operating Activities